 If you have high-interest debt, 2023 is the year to get serious about killing it!
 You may think it’s impossible to pay off debt.
 I used to feel the same way, but I was able to pay off over $50,000 in debt by working hard at it.

 The best way to kill high-interest debt is to lower your interest rate, so more of your payment works for you.

-Online lenders like Avant can help you slash that rate in half or more so you can pay off the debt quicker.
-You can have the funds within one day by refinancing through Avant, and repay on a term that works for you.
+Online lenders like SoFi can help you slash that rate in half or more so you can pay off the debt quicker.
+SoFi lets you borrow as little as $5,000 to consolidate your debt or lower rates.

 If you only have credit card debt, you may benefit from using a balance transfer card to kill the debt.